dronedeploy/dronedeploy-apps-gitbook/docs/sdk-beta/getting-started.md

 The app you will be deploying will enable the following flow:
 1. A user creates an export
 1. When the export completes, an export complete Trigger will go off
-1. The trigger will call out to your DroneDeploy Function
+1. The Trigger will call out to your DroneDeploy Function
 1. The DroneDeploy Function will call to your IFTTT webhook endpoint

 ![](ifttt-flow.png)